 100% of increased value

-With home solar PV, you can recoup the cost of the system over time, lower your property's emissions, and gain additional energy independence.
+With home solar panels, you can recoup the cost of the system over time, lower your home's carbon footprint, and gain additional energy independence.

-Generally speaking, your energy bills will decrease significantly after you install solar panels.
+Generally speaking, your energy bills will significantly decrease after you install solar panels.
 This is because you're using the energy you generate for free rather than buying it from your power company.
 In Sedona, the average amount someone can save is $1,439 per year.
 With net metering programs offered by many utilities, you could ultimately make a profit from your system after the payback period concludes.

 The answer ultimately depends on your specific situation.
-You can take advantage of a federal tax credit of up to 30% of the system's cost, as well as state or local incentives depending on where you are.
-As for insurance, you'll need to notify your insurer about your new solar panels.
+You'll be eligible for a federal tax credit of up to 30% of the system's cost, as well as state or local incentives depending on where you are.
+As for insurance, you'll need to let your insurer know about your new solar panels.
 Your premium may increase due to added property values, but you'll have peace of mind if a covered event happens to the system.